cajthamlmatej/master-thesis/docs/docs/extending/plugins/philosophy.md

 - Create new types of blocks (see [Custom blocks](./editor/custom-blocks)) which can be used in the editor and in the player.
 For example a new diagram, a new type of quiz, a new type of text, etc.
 - Make life of the user easier by adding new features and tools to the editor, which can make the process of creating materials faster and or productive.
 For example a new way of positioning of blocks, repeated actions and more.
 - Creating interactive things in the player.
 For example a new way of displaying the material, going through the material and more.
 - Creating a new way of importing and exporting materials.
-For example a new way of importing and exporting materials to and from other applications.
+For example importing materials to and from other applications, formats and more.

 ## What plugins can't do